zizhang-qiu/BridgeBidding/README.md

 This directory contains codes for supervised learning of Bridge bidding.

-The code is provided with a environment of Contract Bridge to create observation tensors in `bridge_state.py`.
+The code is provided with a environment of Contract Bridge to create observation tensors in `bridge_state.py`, which is a Python reimplementation based on [OpenSpiel](https://github.com/deepmind/open_spiel) implementation of Contract Bridge.

 # Making dataset
 You can run the file `make_dataset.py` to generate a dataset of Bridge bidding.